awawa-dev/HyperSPI/README.md

 # Why this project was created?

-- SPI is much faster.
-HyperSPI works best at speed over 20Mb.
+- SPI is very faster.
+HyperSPI works best at speed over 20Mb
 - SPI doesn't have any data integration check.
-But AWA protocol does have one.
+But AWA protocol does have one
-- you don't need to have 2Mb capable serial port on your ESP board.
+- you don't need to have 2Mb capable serial port on your ESP board
 - SPI transmission is much lighter than serial communication
+- There is a hardware limitation for the Rpi current design...even if you connect your grabber using USB2.0 mode, working serial port driver (used by Adalight) results in quite a large overall USB transfer.
+So we can replace Adalight with a pure SPI data transfer as an alternative
 - I needed it and I was able to implemented it 😉
-- There is a hardware limitation for the Rpi current design...even if you connect your grabber using USB2.0 mode, the adalight running driver causes quite a big USB transfer drop.
-So we can replace Adalight with a pure SPI data transfer as an alternative.

 # Hardware connection